Skip to content

 • Santa's Holiday Workshop: Gingerbread House Making (ages 3-11 with adult)

 Create unforgettable holiday memories with your child by decorating an enchanted gingerbread house.
 Have fun with your little chef while creating pretzel picket fences or majestic holiday trees to make your little gingerbread village come alive.
-All children must attend with an adult.
+All children must attend with an adult. *Note change in location since publication.

 • Spark Equestrian Day Camp (ages 6-12)